bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Get product options

+>>>> when talking about objects you can retrieve by API, use the link to API reference unless there's a reason why linking to KB is more appropriate
+>>>> to support screen reader users, when links are external to the dev center, add a parenthetical at the end of the link to describe where it goes. for KB, use (Help Center) or the team can discuss using something else throughout if (Help Center) doesn't seem right
 Query the [product options](https://support.bigcommerce.com/s/article/Product-Options-v3) associated with a product.
 The response includes both variant options and modifer options.
 To retrieve only variant options, use a [Get variant options](/api-docs/storefront/graphql/variants#get-variant-options) query.

 There are various [types of product options](https://support.bigcommerce.com/s/article/Product-Options-v3?language=en_US#types) available.
 Checkbox and multiple choice are some examples of the many option types available.
 Each type of product option has a schema type that implements the `CatalogProductOption` interface, meaning you can retrieve the common fields from `CatalogProductOption` for any type of product option.
 For more on interfaces, see the [GraphQL Schema and Types- Interfaces](https://graphql.org/learn/schema/#interfaces) documentation.